Coconut oil has been used for millennia as a catch-all health remedy.

 Today, researchers are looking at monolaurin to help line surgical instruments to prevent hospital-acquired infections including methicillin resistant Staphylococcus aureus.
 Many are still learning about the unique benefits of using monolaurin as an oral supplement too.

-Lauricidin is used by thousands of health professionals across the nation as an immune supplement for a number of protocols for autoimmunity, gut health, brain health, metabolism & as a natural antimicrobial for occasional flu, sore throat, or other infection.
+Monolaurin is used by health professionals as an immune supplement for a number of protocols for autoimmunity, gut health, brain health, metabolism & as a natural antimicrobial for occasional flu, sore throat, or other infection.

 Natural Flu Remedy